 In the early 1900s, plans were unveiled for a new prototype garden city in North London.
 The creators wanted it to be spacious, with low housing density, wide roads, and a high density of trees.
 In 2021, plans for such a development in Hampstead would be laughed at before being promptly thrown in the bin by council planning authorities.
 But in 1906 the plans went ahead, and the result is Hampstead Garden suburb, an extraordinary place, with a truly surreal central square that features two Lutyens churches in different styles facing one another.

 Poetry fans should make a beeline for Keats House, the former home of renowned Poet John Keats.
 He supposedly enjoyed his most productive years here, during which time he wrote the famous ‘Ode to a Nightingale’.
 This charming white house is a Grade I listed building.

 Designed by Erno Goldfinger, the architect of the famous Brutalist tower block Trellick Tower in West London, Goldfinger House courted controversy when it was acquired by the National Trust in the 1990s.
 It was one of the first Modernist buildings in the organisation’s portfolio, and caused offense among purists.
 Goldfinger built the houses for himself at the start of his career in the 1930s, and they remain there to this day.
 A fun fact for James Bond fans too, Ian Fleming is said to have drawn inspiration for the dastardly villain Goldfinger from the Hungarian architect of the same name.

-Dominic McKenzie is an award-winning, high-end architect in Islington.
-His designs are contemporary and concept-led, but are always sensitive to the architectural context in which they are constructed.
-He has worked on projects throughout the UK, including the Stirling Prize- winning ‘Accordia’ project in Cambridge.
+Dominic McKenzie Architects is an award-winning, high-end architecture practice based in north London.
+Our designs are contemporary and concept-led, but are always sensitive to the architectural context in which they are constructed.